-- 5.1.1 The design of intersections in Hillsborough County must meet or exceed the requirements of this section, Chapter 3, Section C.9 of the Florida Greenbook and the Florida Intersection Guide.
+- 5.1.1 The design of intersections in Hillsborough County must meet or exceed the requirements of this section, Chapter 3 Section C.9 of the Florida Greenbook and Chapter 212, Intersections of the FDOT Design Manual.
 The most stringent requirement in these standards must be utilized in the design of intersections. - 5.1.2 Intersecting streets must be arranged so as to intersect as nearly as possible at right angles.
-The maximum deflection for through lanes through intersections must meet the requirements of FDOT Design Manual, Part 2, Chapter 210.8.1.
-However, Table 212.7.1 in Part 2 of the FDOT Design Manual is not applicable for deflection of through lanes through intersections for new development. - 5.1.3 Channelizing islands for intersections, when required, must meet the requirements of Section 3.11 of the FDOT Florida Intersection Design Guide. - 5.1.4 Driveways that have or are anticipated to have a significant amount of daily traffic (greater than 400 vehicles per day) must be designed as intersections with radial returns and no drop curbs. - 5.1.5 Sidewalk locations and curb ramps at intersections must meet the requirements of Section 2.9 of this manual.
-For additional details refer to applicable standards and Typical Details drawings in this manual. - 5.1.6 Intersections and intersection improvements must be designed with consideration for pedestrian and bicycle features.
+The maximum deflection for through lanes through intersections must meet the requirements of FDOT Design Manual, Chapter 210.8.1.
+However, Table 212.7.1 of the FDOT Design Manual is not applicable for deflection of through lanes through intersections for new development. - 5.1.3 Channelizing islands for intersections, when required, must meet the requirements of Chapter 3, Section C.7.f.1 Channelizing Islands of the Florida Greenbook . - 5.1.4 Driveways that have daily traffic volumes greater than 400 vehicles per day must be designed as intersections with radial returns and no drop curbs. - 5.1.5 Sidewalk locations and curb ramps at intersections must meet the requirements of Section 2.9 of this manual.
+For additional details refer to applicable standards and Typical Details TD-8 drawings. - 5.1.6 Intersections and intersection improvements must be designed with consideration for pedestrian and bicycle features.
 Curb inlets, including inlet transitions, must not be located within handicap drop curb locations.
-Inlets should not be placed within curb returns. - 5.1.7 Intersection improvements that result in four or more lanes of traffic including turn lanes must have a minimum six-foot traffic separator to provide for a pedestrian refuge area. - 5.1.8 Sidewalk curb ramps, traffic separators, median construction, crosswalks, all associated striping and signalization features must be replaced or relocated as necessary when improvements are made at existing intersections.
+Inlets should not be placed within curb returns. - 5.1.7 Intersection improvements that result in four or more lanes of traffic including turn lanes must have a minimum six-foot traffic separator to provide for a pedestrian refuge area. - 5.1.8 Sidewalk curb ramps, traffic separators, median construction, crosswalks, all associated striping and signalization features must be replaced or relocated as necessary when improvements are made at existing intersections. - 5.1.9 When separated right-turn lanes are used, locate crosswalks and ramps so that an approaching motorist has a clear view of a pedestrian within or entering the intersection.